Hi! I am Tianyi :)

 You may head for my Google Scholar profile to view my other works!

-Project: Prevent lock-in, facilitate progress
+Project: Facilitate progress

 Here are some silly xkcd-style comics on what we call the lock-in hypothesis.

-Risk (pre-mature value lock-in): Frontier AI systems hold increasing influence over the epistemology of human users.
+Danger (pre-mature value lock-in): Frontier AI systems hold increasing influence over the epistemology of human users.
 Such influence can reinforce prevailing societal values, potentially contributing to the lock-in of misguided moral beliefs and, consequently, the perpetuation of problematic moral practices on a broad scale.

 Infrastructure (ProgressGym): To empower research in progress alignment, we introduce ProgressGym, an experimental framework allowing the learning of moral progress mechanics from history, in order to facilitate future progress in real-world moral decisions.
 Leveraging 9 centuries of historical text and 18 historical LLMs, ProgressGym enables codification of real-world progress alignment challenges into concrete benchmarks.
 (Hugging Face, GitHub, Leaderboard)